lizik01/tripsplit/README.md

 - **Browse and filter** expenses by category or keyword
 - **See live balance summaries** — who has paid too much and who needs to pay back

-The goal is a **lightweight, real-time ledger** that anyone in the group can update, with no signup friction and no complex settlement algorithms — just a clear view of the numbers.
+The goal is a **lightweight, real-time ledger** that anyone in the group can update, with a clear view of who owes what.

 ### Key Features